On detecting changes in the jumps of arbitrary size of a time-continuous stochastic process: Proof of Theorem

 The decomposition below is similar to Step 5 in the proof of Theorem 13.1.1 in \cite{JacPro12} and it will occur frequently in the sequel.
 With the constants from Assumption \ref{Cond1} let $\ell \in \R$ satisfy

 with an $\epsilon >0$ for which Assumption \ref{Cond1}\eqref{ObsSchCond6} holds.
 Then we set

 as well as

 In the following proofs it is necessary to ensure that with high probability at most one large jump occurs and the increments of the remaining part, that is the quantities $\Deli \tilde X^{\prime n}$, are small.
-To this end, we show in Lemma \ref{QnConv} that $\Prob(Q_n) \rightarrow 1$ as $n \to \infty$ for the sets
+To this end, we show in Lemma \ref{QnConv} in Appendix \ref{appD} for the sets